 Through Minnesota’s Post Secondary Enrollment Option, Morris lets high school juniors and seniors enroll in college courses on campus.

 To take classes as a PSEO student on the Morris campus, you must apply to Morris like any other student, but you don’t pay any tuition or fees or buy books.
+Special fees for courses such as private music lessons are not covered through PSEO, but these courses may be taken if the fees are paid by the student.
 If you are a full-time PSEO student and wish to live on campus you will be responsible for your room and board expenses.

 No matter where you live, you can be a PSEO student at Morris.
 Explore our online courses which will fulfill some of your high school requirements.